MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ns-evntrace-_event_instance_header.md

 ### -field DUMMYUNIONNAME3.DUMMYSTRUCTNAME.UserTime

 Elapsed execution time for user-mode instructions, in CPU ticks.
 If you are using a private session, use the value in the <b>ProcessorTime</b> member instead.

+### -field DUMMYUNIONNAME3.ProcessorTime

+For private sessions, the elapsed execution time for user-mode instructions, in CPU ticks.

 ### -field DUMMYUNIONNAME3.DUMMYSTRUCTNAME2